 Community Support & Crisis Response

-McDonald’s is a part of so many communities around the world, and with that comes a responsibility to help support people, especially in times of need.
-We know that our business can only thrive if these communities thrive too – that’s why being a good neighbor is one of our core values.
-Thinking globally and acting locally isn’t just the right thing to do; it helps us better connect with our customers, employees and wider society.
+Our business thrives when our communities thrive.
+McDonald’s is a part of so many communities around the world and that comes with a responsibility to help support people.
+We think globally and act locally to better connect with our customers, employees and wider society.

 The global COVID-19 pandemic crisis in 2020 has heightened the importance of food security and health and safety for communities.
 Throughout it all, we’ve been able to be a critical resource – helping feed and support the most vulnerable people in our communities – elderly and isolated neighbors, families, and kids who depend on school meals.